Actyx/Actyx/web/developer.actyx.com/blog/2020-07-28-optimising-differential-dataflow-applications.md

 }
 ```

 This brings us to the remaining attribute: `Abomonation`.
-This one is required by the internal serialisation mechanism employed
+This one is required by the internal serialization mechanism employed
 by the differential dataflow, which is not `Serde` as most of the Rust ecosystem uses, but `Abomonation`.
 This is a very efficient binary wire
-encoding, result in good performance of resultant program.
+encoding, result in good performance of the resultant program.

+`Abomonation`, like `Serde` needs to be transitive, which means that if you want to build your struct out of parts, they also need to support
-`Abomonation`, like `Serde` needs to be transitive, so the full definition of `FinishedGoods` would run like this:
+`Abomonation`, so the full definition of `FinishedGoods` would run like this:
 ```
 #[derive(Debug, Clone, Ord, PartialOrd, Eq, PartialEq, Abomonation)]
 pub struct FinishedGoods {